GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 First, ingest reviews for Disneyland amusement parks and a list of attractions into your AlloyDB for PostgreSQL cluster.

 > [!NOTE]
-> You should be provided the AlloyDB credentials.
+> You should be provided the AlloyDB details such as credentials and proxy ip address.

 - Create a table `disneyland_reviews` with 6 columns: `review_id` and `rating` as integer, `year_month`, `reviewer_location`, `review_text`, `branch` as text.
 - Create a table `disneyland_attractions` with 4 columns: `attraction_id` as integer, `branch`, `name` and `description` as text.